n8n-io/n8n-docs/docs/code/jmespath.md

 jmespath.search(object, searchString);
 ```

+!!! note "Expressions must be single-line"
+	The longer code example doesn't work in Expressions, as they must be single-line.

 `object` is a JSON object, such as the output of a previous node. `searchString` is an expression written in the JMESPath query language.
-The [JMESPath Specification](https://jmespath.org/specification.html#jmespath-specification) provides a list of supported expressions, while their [Tutorial](https://jmespath.org/tutorial.html) and [Examples](https://jmespath.org/examples.html) provide interactive examples.
+The [JMESPath Specification](https://jmespath.org/specification.html#jmespath-specification){:target=_blank .external-link} provides a list of supported expressions, while their [Tutorial](https://jmespath.org/tutorial.html) and [Examples](https://jmespath.org/examples.html){:target=_blank .external-link} provide interactive examples.

 !!! warning "Search parameter order"
     The examples in the [JMESPath Specification](https://jmespath.org/specification.html#jmespath-specification){:target=_blank .external-link} follow the pattern `search(searchString, object)`.
 The [JMESPath JavaScript library](https://github.com/jmespath/jmespath.js/){:target=_blank .external-link}, which n8n uses, supports `search(object, searchString)` instead.
 This means that when using examples from the JMESPath documentation, you may need to change the order of the search function parameters.